StudyAbroadNext.com

 Before making an application, you will need to decide on your course and learn requirements clearly.
 Information in this page is available for the international students only.

-The MSc Data Science with Placement Year at the University of Hertfordshire is a full-time 2 years Postgraduate program in the field of Computing & Cybersecurity.
-Delivered at the University's Hatfield campus in Hertfordshire, United Kingdom, the course offers a balanced mix of academic study and practical experience.
+The MSc Data Science with Placement Year at the University of Hertfordshire is a full-time 2 Years Postgraduate program in the field of Computing & Cybersecurity.
+Delivered at the University's Hatfield campus in Hertfordshire, UK, the course offers a balanced mix of academic study and practical experience.

 Course Highlights